w3c/adapt/explainers/well-known-destinations.md

 By also allowing in-page links&mdash;which, it's assumed, would be closer to existing content-editing activities, and thus easier to provide/update than site-wide information in the `/.well-known/ia/` space&mdash;we risk incentivising people to only include this information.

-This poses the risk that the UI presented by the UA will not give a complete picture of what is available on the site, and thus either not be of great use, or&mdash;worse&mdash;be actively confusing for people to use.
+This poses the risk that the interface presented by the UA will not give a complete picture of what is available on the site, and thus either not be of great use, or&mdash;worse&mdash;be actively confusing for people to use.

 ### Naming the namespace